zumbani/LaravelPassportRestAPI/README.md

 4. run  **php artisan db:seed --class=FitmentCentresTableSeeder** a few times to create create some fitment centres records for testing

  5. run **php artisan passport:install**  to generate encryption keys for creating secure access tokens

+  ### USE POSTMAN TO TEST THE REST API

  6. Create a new testing user by posting [**POST**] the following parameters  **[name , email , password]** to the **http://localhost:8000/api/signup**  endpoint
  7. Signin by posting [**POST**] the following parameters  **[email , password]** to the **http://localhost:8000/api/signin**  endpoint.
 Once you successfully login , a token will be generated for use in all subsequent api requests.
- 8. The next operation is to post [**POST**] the image parameter   **[licence_qr]** to the **http://localhost:8000/api/quotation/request**  endpoint.
+8. The next operation is to post [**POST**] the image file parameter   **[licence_qr]** to the **http://localhost:8000/api/quotation/request**  endpoint.
 Make sure under Authorization you select OAuth 2.0 and paste the Access Token returned on successful login.
 You sould get a result similar to the following .
  ```
 {
     "success": true,